 Later within a turbulent neighborhood under the Sharks’ control, the gang finds themselves under attack by the same ninja-clad felon who easily slays every last member before he reaches the last thug and demands to know where they’re hiding their stolen gun shipment.
 The beaten goon says that they’re located in a small airport just outside of Hallandale before the assassin takes him out.

 We then cut to the next day as Phil and Ken arrive at the South Street Community Outreach Center as Marrisa Delgado shows the various ways in which the facility helps out, ranging from its daycare for preschoolers and its bilingual tutoring for school-aged children to even allowing senior citizens to create both “promotional & informational material”.
 She then explains that because many kids don’t have the same kinds of options to get out of this downtrodden neighborhood, Frazier created this center as a means to help out and give back to his community.
 She then escorts Phil and Ken to an area where two boys who’re painting a mural used to be part of the same gang that Michael used to be in known as the “Blood Tigers”.
 Grayfield then asks them why the Sharks would want to shoot Frazier, but they exclaim that they wouldn’t know since they got out of the gang life.
 However, they are aware of a “score” involving them stealing guns from a mob boss.
 When Marrisa explains that the mob wants those weapons back and that Michael tried to intervene by preventing them from falling into the Sharks’ hands, Phil wants to know where the stolen guns are being hidden.
 However, the kids decide to decline.
-As such, Grayfield tells him that they owe it to Michael since they’ll never stop being free from their past gang life if they continue to live “by gang rules”.
-In the end, the kids tells him about the guns being secretly stashed at Schulmann Airport.
+As such, Grayfield tells them that they owe it to Michael since they’ll never stop being free from their past gang life if they continue to live “by gang rules”.
+In the end, the kids mention to him about the guns being secretly stashed at Schulmann Airport.
 With this new piece of information, Phil and Ken head out to deal with this situation.
 As Grayfield suits up, Reid assumes that the Sharks are going to fly the guns out to Cuba due to their Cuban make-up.

 We then cut to a couple hours later at Schulmann Airfield where the same ninja-clad assassin beats up the workers before finally coming across the stolen guns as he looks forward to his eventual payday.
 However, SuperPro arrives as he looks to stop his newfound foe and find out who he works for.
 Afterwards, the adversary reveals that he knows our hero’s actual first name before taking off his mask as Grayfield is shocked to see his former collegiate teammate (who’s now called “Karl” Moore, huh?).
 Now that he goes by a new codename, Quick Kick, they proceed to fight each other.